vacanza/holidays/README.rst

    * - Greece
      - GR
      - None
+   * - Guadeloupe
+     - GP
+     - None; Can also be loaded as country FR, subdivision Guadeloupe
    * - Guam
      - GU
      - None; Can also be loaded as country US, subdivision GU
+   * - Guyana
+     - GY
+     - None; Can also be loaded as country FR, subdivision Guyane
    * - Honduras
      - HN
      - None